Dirty Computer

 Dirty Computer is the third studio album by American singer and songwriter Janelle Monáe, released on April 27, 2018, by Wondaland Arts Society, Bad Boy Records and Atlantic Records.
-It is the follow-up to her studio albums The ArchAndroid (2010) and The Electric Lady (2013) and her first album not continue the Cindi Mayweather Metropolis narrative (although it's been hypothesized that the album serves as a prequel).
+It is the follow-up to her studio albums The ArchAndroid (2010) and The Electric Lady (2013) and her first album not to continue the Cindi Mayweather Metropolis narrative.

 A departure from the more psychedelic sound of her early work, Dirty Computer is a pop, funk, hip hop, R&B, and neo soul record, featuring elements of electropop, space rock, pop rock, Minneapolis soul, trap, futurepop, new wave, synthpop, and Latin music.
 Four singles, "Make Me Feel", "Django Jane", "Pynk", and "I Like That", were chosen to promote the album.
 Its release was accompanied by a 46-minute narrative film project of the same name.

 The album received universal critical acclaim upon release; it was included in the top three of seven publications' Best Album of 2018 lists, and received two nominations at the 61st Annual Grammy Awards, including Album of the Year.
-It debuted at number six on the Billboard 200 and was further promoted by Monae's Dirty Computer Tour.
+It debuted at number six on the Billboard 200 and was further promoted by Monáe's Dirty Computer Tour.